• Home

 However as always, use whichever you prefer.

-What makes this skinny?
+What makes this turkey chilli skinny?

 Aside from switching the meat to a leaner, healthier option there are other things that make this a skinny meal option.